House Passes 21st Century Cures Supporting Innovation in Medical Research

 The legislation will now move to the Senate, where the outlook is still unclear.
 The ACC will continue to help shape the future of health care by working with Congress on important concepts included in 21st Century Cures.

-Keywords: Biomedical Research, Cooperative Behavior, Delivery of Health Care, Individualized Medicine, Information Dissemination, National Institutes of Health (U.S.), Patient Care, Research, Software, Telemedicine, United States Food and Drug Administration
+Keywords: Biomedical Research, Cooperative Behavior, Delivery of Health Care, Precision Medicine, Information Dissemination, National Institutes of Health (U.S.), Patient Care, Research, Software, Telemedicine, United States Food and Drug Administration

 < Back to Listings